 While anyone can give their lips a boost using dermal filler, it’s still a temporary solution that needs continual maintenance.
-So, we have to ask, are there any good permanent solutions, are they safe and do they look good?
-We went to two lip plumping pros to find out if there is a permanent cure for lip filler fatigue.
+So, we have to ask, how long can lip filler last and are there any options for permanent filler?
+We went out to our lip-plumping pros to find out if there is a long-term cure for lip-filler fatigue.

 Lip Implants: Yay or Nay?